 Don’t leave any room for misunderstandings.
 If You’re Building A Content Writing Business Model, for example; you may decide to Offer A Blog Article Service.

+Consider The Following:

 How much are you charging?

 Review competitive price points and do your research on what you should be charging.